Wall Street Analyst Initiated Airbnb Inc. [ABNB]. What else is Wall St. saying

 Sponsored

-Airbnb will host an audio webcast to discuss its results at 1:30 p.m.
-PT / 4:30 p.m.
-ET today.
-The link to the webcast will be made available on the Investor Relations website at https://investors.airbnb.com.

-It opened the trading session at $142.29, the shares rose to $147.40 and dropped to $142.29, the range by which the price of stock traded the whole day.
-The daily chart for ABNB points out that the company has recorded 47.59% gains over the past six months.
-However, it is still -77.46% lower than its most recent low trading price.

-If we look at the average trading volume of 6.46M shares, ABNB reached to a volume of 5740313 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.48M shares, ABNB reached a trading volume of 11585795 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Airbnb Inc. shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on June 08, 2023.